 We recognise that students respond in different ways to this new working arrangement.
 Many take to it very smoothly.
 However, those who find independent work difficult will find this challenging and need more support.

-Our Learning mentors and counsellors will continue supporting students during Distance Learning.
-Form Tutors and Heads of Year will support students through live Google Meets form sessions and phone calls.
+Our Learning mentors and counsellors will continue supporting students during Remote Learning.
+Form Tutors and Heads of Year will support students through live Google Meet form sessions and phone calls.

 Tips for Parents and Students

 Establish routines and expectations: start times, breaks and lunch at school are at clear times.
 Maintaining this routine can help maintain a positive work ethic.
 Avoid spending the day in your pyjamas!